 Successful content marketing contributes to conversions.

 These conversions can be in the form of blog comments, subscribers to your blog, leads, and potential customers.
-(Check out the following reports from the Content Marketing Institute detailing & the here.)
+(Check out the following reports from the Content Marketing Institute detailing B2C Content Marketing & the B2B Content Marketing here.)

-Thankfully, Revenue River has a history of being on of all things digital marketing.
+Thankfully, Revenue River has a history of being on The Cutting Edge of all things digital marketing.
 I’ve been able to utilize software tools out there that help content marketers focus on conversions.
 That tool is called Atomic Reach.

 Atomic Reach is a software tool that uses algorithmic data and artificial intelligence to help marketers identify and act upon trends in their content.